prl-mushr/mushr-website/content/hardware/build_instructions.md

     * Racecar Cover Number
 * Zip Ties
 * Super Glue
+* Electrical Tape

 **Steps**

-1. Plug the wireless controller's dongle into the included range extender.
-Note that you could skip steps 1-5 of this section and just directly plug the dongle into the Jeton Nano's USB.
-However, we have observed that the range extender improves the controller's wireless connection.

-2. Remove the two screws that mount the back bumper to chassis.
-Place the range extender's wire inbetween the two screw holes before re-inserting the screws.
+1. Re-attach the back bumper to the chassis if not already done.

+2. Place tape around the connections between the VESC and motor.
 (Fig. 14.1)

-    {{< figure src="/hardware/build_instructions/14_01_remove_back_bumper.png" caption="Fig. 14.1" width="800">}}
+    {{< figure src="/hardware/build_instructions/14_01_motor_tape.JPG" caption="Fig. 14.1" width="800">}}

-3. Mount the range extender to the back bumper with two daisy chained zip ties.
-(Fig. 14.2)

-    {{< figure src="/hardware/build_instructions/14_02_mount_range_extender.png" caption="Fig. 14.2" width="800">}}

-4. Plug the range extender into one of the Jetson Nano's USB ports.

-5. Tightly bundle the range extender's wire and attach it below the back bumper with a zip tie.
+2. Attach velcro to the back right side of the foundation.
 (Fig. 14.3)

+    {{< figure src="/hardware/build_instructions/14_02_foundation_velcro.JPG" caption="Fig. 14.2" width="800">}}

+3. Place velcro on the corresponding area of the battery.
+(Fig. 14.3)

+    {{< figure src="/hardware/build_instructions/14_03_battery_velcro.JPG" caption="Fig. 14.3" width="800">}}

+4. If using the T265 Camera, use zip ties to organize the USB cable.
+Use zip ties as necessary to manage cables.
+(Fig. 14.4)

-    {{< figure src="/hardware/build_instructions/14_03_bundle_extender.png" caption="Fig. 14.4" width="800">}}
+    {{< figure src="/hardware/build_instructions/14_04_zip_ties.JPG" caption="Fig. 14.4" width="800">}}

-6. Route the VESC's USB cable up through the hole in the foundation near the left battery compartment.
+5. Route the VESC's USB cable up through the hole in the foundation near the left battery compartment.
 Plug it into one of the Jetson Nano's USB ports.

-7. Plug the YDLIDAR's USB cable into one of the Jetson Nano's USB ports.
+6. Plug the YDLIDAR's USB cable into one of the Jetson Nano's USB ports.

-8. Plug Realsense D435i's USB cable into one of the Jetson Nano's USB ports.
+7. Plug the USB cable(s) of any installed Realsense cameras into the Jetson Nano's USB ports.

-9. Make sure that the 5000 mAH battery is not plugged into the buck converter.
+8. Make sure that the 5000 mAH battery is not plugged into the buck converter.
 Then plug the barrel connector into the Jetson Nano.
+(Fig. 14.5)

+    {{< figure src="/hardware/build_instructions/14_05_usb_plugged.JPG" caption="Fig. 14.5" width="800">}}

-10. Apply super glue to one of the insets on the outside of the back cover.
+9. Apply super glue to one of the insets on the outside of the back cover.
 Insert one of the 3D printed cover images into the inset.

-11. Repeat step 10 for the cover image on the other side of the back cover, and for the cover number in the center of the front cover.
+10. Repeat the previous step for the cover image on the other side of the back cover, and for the cover number in the center of the front cover.

-12. Congratulations, you have finished building the MuSHR Racecar!
-(Fig 14.4)
+11. Congratulations, you have finished building the MuSHR Racecar!
+(Fig 14.6)

-    {{< figure src="/hardware/build_instructions/14_04_car_complete.jpg" caption="Fig. 14.4" width="800">}}
+    {{< figure src="/hardware/build_instructions/14_06_car_complete.jpg" caption="Fig. 14.6" width="800">}}

 ___
 ## Teleoperate the Robot